niplav/site/range_and_forecasting_accuracy.md

 0.09, and the forecast with the lower range has a brier score of 0.01.
 So for question 1, higher range is correlated with worse performance.

-For question 2, it is similar, the forecast with the higher range (8760h) has a score of 0.7225, while the forecast with the lower range (8759h) has a score of 0.36.
+For question 2, it is similar, the forecast with the higher range (168h) has a score of 0.9025, while the forecast with the lower range (158h) has a score of 0.36.
 Here also higher range is correlated with worse performance.

 One can now try to aggregate the findings from the two questions and could tentatively conclude that generally range within questions is correlated negatively with accuracy of forecasts.

+In the chart above, the relation between range and accuracy within questions would be the green and mustard linear regressions.

 ----------------